-On Monday, I made the most of hanging out with my girlfriend, a senior, just because we’d probably miss each other a bit during the week.
+On Monday, I made the most of hanging out with my partner, a senior, just because we’d probably miss each other a bit during the week.
 I also had my first track and field practice, which brought an additional level of physical work that added to what I wouldn’t exactly call stress.
 After that, I got some Chinese, went home, packed, and went to admittedly late sleep.

 I woke up two minutes before my alarm on Tuesday morning, a quiet moment in the dark at 4:28 a.m.
 By 6:15, I was at school playing catch with my friends (I may have accidentally hit one of my teachers with a faulty throw; luckily, it was a stuffed plushie, but my grade was still momentarily in jeopardy).
 I stood in a long line as the chaperones, both teachers and other staff members, checked our bags for drugs and other illegal items, then helped carry snacks and heavy waters to our buses.
-I said bye to my girlfriend, who was able to stop by, then boarded the bus with my fellow juniors.
+I said bye to my partner, who was able to stop by, then boarded the bus with my fellow juniors.

 Our first stop was California State University Stanislaus.
 I’d only ever been to Turlock once, and that was a few months ago for a wedding ceremony.
 But it was enough for me to build some endurance for the ensuing ride, and for two hours my energetic friends and I simply chilled.